 By the end of the session participants will:

 - have an online book marketing plan

-- understand how online marketing and social media can be used to promote their book(s)
+- understand how social media can be used to promote books

-- have the confidence to choose and use a range of social media marketing tools appropriately and effectively.
+- have the confidence to use a range of online marketing tools

 Your Learning Package includes:

 - FREE copy of Jon Reed’s book Get Up to Speed with Online Marketing